frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 We can use `Calc#sum` to create a function which increments an integer.

-We have `incrPar` and `incrSeq`, where multiple `incrPar` calls could potentially be executed in parallel.
+We have `incrPar` and `incrSeq`, where multiple `incrPar` calls could potentially be executed in parallel:

 ```tut:book
 val incrPar: Int => FreeS.Par[Calc.Op, Int] =